DOWNTOWN WALKING AND DRIVING TOUR

 It’s The Waterfront Bar & Grill (26) at 2044 Kettner Blvd.
 (619-232-9656).
 It was established in 1933, and is well-known for their famous hamburger.

 Yes, one of downtown’s favorite places to live is Little Italy.
-It has the charm that the other regions of downtown don’t have mainly because many of the small houses were the homes of the tuna fishermen and many were Italian, which is how this region of downtown got its name.
+It has the charm that the other regions of downtown don’t have are many of the small houses, which were the homes of the tuna fishermen who were Italian, which is how this region of downtown got its name.

 Downtown’s Marina neighborhood is a vibrant panorama of eye-catching skyscrapers, high-rise hotels and luxurious condos that reflect the glimmering coastal sunsets.
 Here too is the San Diego Convention Center, named one of the world’s top three convention centers twice in the past six years.

 At the corner of Front Street and Island Ave. is The New Children’s Museum (24) at 200 West Island Ave.
 (619-233-8792) [thinkplaycreate.org].
 This 50,000-sq. ft. extravaganza was created for kids.